-It’s funny, for the minimalist that I am, how hard it was to learn how to pack productively.
+It’s funny, for the minimalist that I am, how hard it was to learn how to pack a suitcase productively.
 I have spent far too much of my vacation playtime pawing through my over-packed bag searching for that perfect thing and causing chaos.

 I have come home from vacations with most of my clothes untouched because all I wore was my swimsuit.

 I have gone on vacations and realized that the only thing I really needed was still at home.

 Part of this is bad habits and lack of planning – I am notorious for packing last minute.
 So this pack rat decided to become a pack mouse and see if vacationing got less messy and more fun.
 (And it has!!)